Zhu Rongji: Premiership

 In 2003, the State Economic and Trade Commission was restructured into the State-owned Assets Supervision and Administration Commission.
 He reduced the size of the bureaucracy by half by the end of his term in 2003, though the bureaucracies in districts far from the capital continued to expand, leading to increased tension between some local governments and the farmers whose income supports them.

-His reform of state-owned enterprises led to approximately 35% of their workforce, forty million workers, being laid off over five years.
-Zhu introduced limited reforms in China's housing system, allowing residents to own their own apartments for the first time at subsidized rates.
+His reform of state-owned enterprises led to approximately 35% of their workforce, forty million workers, being laid off over five years, a process widely referred to in Chinese as Xiagang (下岗).
+Zhu introduced limited reforms in PRC's housing system, allowing residents to own their own apartments for the first time at subsidized rates.

 By the end of Zhu's term as premier, the Chinese economy was stable and growing confidently.
 While foreign direct investment (FDI) worldwide halved in 2000, the flow of capital into mainland China rose by 10%.
 As global firms scrambled to avoid missing the China boom, FDI in China rose by 22.6% in 2002.
 While global trade stagnated, growing by one percent in 2002, mainland China's trade soared by 18% in the first nine months of 2002, with exports outstripping imports.